-Zimbabwe: Loner Arrested For Stoning Motorists, Obstructing ED's Wife
+Zimbabwe: Loner Arrested for Stoning Motorists, Obstructing ED's Wife

 The man, suspected to be mentally challenged, had forced the motorcade to come to a halt before he was pinned down by two police officers along Robert Mugabe Way.

-President Emmerson Mnangagwa’s wife and her entourage was heading towards Joshua Mqabuko Nkomo International Airport when the incident occurred.
+President Emmerson Mnangagwa's wife and her entourage were heading towards Joshua Mqabuko Nkomo International Airport when the incident occurred.

 The NewZimbabwe.com news crew witnessed the man being arrested by two police officers following the incident.